F41zK4r1m/HackTheBox/Keeper.md

 puttygen putty.ppk -O private-openssh -o id_rsa
 ```

-Once the file is converted I used it to logon via SSH as root user & obtained the root flag. (pwn3d! 🙂)
+With the successful conversion of the key file, I was able to employ it for SSH login as the root user, ultimately attaining root-level privileges.
+This accomplishment marked the culmination of my journey to obtain the root flag.
+(Pwn3d! 🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/8d947ae9-a6b4-42f2-b6c1-b4b1d1f0ac44)